 As part of your operating expenses, you may apply for annual education rates ("uddannelsestakster") in relation to any research education required in conjunction with PhD scholarships financed by DFF.
 In accordance with an agreement between the research council system and Universities Denmark, DFF uses special education rates.
-These rates are lower than the guideline for annual education rates listed in the Finance Act in connection with funding to the Danish universities.
-However, the employing or host institution may in turn give PhD students funded by DFF, tasks corresponding to 840 hours in a 3-year PhD course of study.
-For PhD students enrolled at Danish universities you may apply for education rates per full project year (max 3 years) corresponding to DKK 50,000 (Humanities and Social Sciences) or DKK 80,000 (Natural Sciences, Medical Sciences and Technical Sciences).
-This amount will be at the disposal of the host institution, and covers all salary expenses in relation to PhD supervision as well.
+The education rate per full project year (maximum of 3 years) for PhD students enrolled at Danish universities is DKK 50,000 (humanities and social science) or DKK 80,000 (natural science, medical science and technical science).
+The amount is at the disposal of the host institution and covers the full expenses for remuneration of PhD supervisor, PhD defense, etc. It is possible for the employing or host institution to assign work assignments corresponding to 840 hours for a three-year PhD study to PhD students who are funded by DFF.